scubajeff/lespas/README.md

 Features:
 - Simple, beautiful and fast photos & videos viewing
-- View picture details
-- Organized albums
+- Organized photos and videos in albums
 - Manage your phone's camera roll and auto backup to server
-- Synchronization among your Nextcloud server and multiple devices
+- Synchronization works with Nextcloud server and among multiple devices, edit albums on Nextcloud server and on all your mobile devices simultaneously
-- Manage albums and photos on Nextcloud server and also on your phones
+- Share albums with other Nextcloud users
-- Share album with other users on Nextcloud server
+- Joint album which you and other Nextcloud users can edit together
-- Search for photos by objects
+- Search for photos by objects with AI
-- Integrate Snapseed for photo editing
+- Integrate with Snapseed for photo editing on mobile devices
 - Share to social networks
 - Theme design inspired by Wes Anderson's works
 - All files saved in App's private storage, stop being scanned by malicious apps